kgosse/sharedagendas/README.md

 # Shared Agendas

-## What you should have installed on your machine
+## What should be installed on your machine

 • [NodeJS and NPM](https://nodejs.org/en/)